An Introduction to Transformational Leadership

 High Return on Investment

-Let’s talk about what CEOs and upper management executives care about: the bottom line.
+Let’s talk about what CEOs and upper management executives care about — the bottom line.
 Many are surprised to learn that developing better leaders costs less than turnover rates when considering the accrued cost of institutional knowledge, hiring, onboarding, and more.
 Data shows that 20% of leaders with some essential leadership traits can be transformed through coaching and accountability into high-performing leaders.

 Bigger-Picture Organizational Change

-Companies everywhere love to talk about transformational change: it’s a loaded buzzword.
+Companies everywhere love to talk about transformational change; it’s a loaded buzzword.
 Organizational change doesn’t happen when you invest money in new technology, nor does it happen by restructuring org charts.
 It’s only through supporting the people behind your brand that you can hope to change your organization at large.

 Organizations often struggle to see the value in their people and understand the proper path to transformational change, they struggle to run effective leadership development (LD) programs.
 Part of this is because sometimes organizations only develop their C-suite and senior executives.
 Other times, the senior or mid-level executives mandate LD training for their employees, but they are not a part of it, which sends a bad message.
-All too often, the senior executives could use the leadership development the most!
+Often, the senior executives could use leadership development the most!
 If you want to transform your organization, it’s best to attack from both fronts by training your leaders to adopt a top-down approach to motivation.

 When you take a top-down approach to transformational leadership training, it means that the highest level of leadership in the organization has endorsed the program.
 Philosophically, the top leaders will walk the walk and talk the talk — and expect employees to do the same.

-For example, we teach our students values like Character and Trust.
+For example, we teach our students values like character and trust.
 In our transformational leadership workshops, we encourage students to use empathy and compassion when managing people, teaching them how to use authenticity and vulnerability to create, build and maintain trust with their team to generate followers.

 Focusing on core leadership values is essential for bridging the gap between being a transactional leader and a transformational leader.

-Our transformational leadership training focuses heavily on teaching leaders how to leverage their existing skills, personal values and strengths to inspire company-wide change.
+At XINNIX, our transformational leadership training focuses heavily on teaching leaders how to leverage their existing skills, personal values and strengths to inspire company-wide change.
 We know that people learn best by doing, and that’s why we take an experiential approach to learning.

 Each leadership training session encourages participants to work through a focused topic, drawing on past experiences and expanding on or learning new concepts to transform their leadership values.